 Users may also find it useful to download comma- or tab-delimited text files containing the search results table (and all selected keyword columns).
-These are obtained by selecting the "CSV" or "TAB" options respectively, under "Download Report" on the right sidebar.
+These are obtained by using the "Reports" tab and selecting the keywords of interest (shift-click or command-click for multiple selections), followed by "Download CSV".